PurdueECE264/2020FallProblems-Lu/README.md

 You will lose 1 point for every leaked byte.
 If your program leaks memory, it is very likely that you will receive zero.

-You know exactly how to check memory errors: using `valgrind` .
+You should know how to check memory errors: using `valgrind` .
 If your program leaks memory, it is like an airplane that leaks fuel.
 Would you take a flight if the plane leaks fuel?
-Your program *DOES NOT* work.
+An airplane should not fly if it leaks fuel.
+Your program *DOES NOT* work if it leaks memory.
 Don't fool yourself and claim that your program works.
 Talk to professional software developers.
 Everyone will tell you memory leak is *unacceptable*.

 Keep An Open Mind: It is possible that your programs are wrong
 ==============================================================